Growing Up Autistic: 10 tips for teenagers with Asperger Syndrome or “mild” autism

 PS- a number of parents have told me they want to print this off to show their children.
 I’m more than happy for people to do this, but I’ve had to disable text highlighting after my work was getting stolen by scraper sites literally daily.
 If you want a printable version of this article, send me an email or Facebook message, and I’ll send you one.

-(And while you’re reading this, I’m also gradually turning Autistic Not Weird into a full-time career.
-If you’d like to support my venture (whether you want the supporters’ rewards, or whether you simply think my writing is worth a cup of coffee once a month), feel free to click the Patreon link in the picture below! 🙂 )
+(And while you’re reading this- since this was written, I’ve also literally turned Autistic Not Weird into a career.
+If you’d like to support my venture (whether you want the supporters’ rewards, or whether you simply think my writing is worth a cup of coffee once a month), feel free to visit my Patreon page! 🙂 )

 Chris Bonnello is an autism speaker, available to lead talks and training sessions from the perspective of an autistic former teacher.
 For further information please click here (opens in new window).